fawaz-asif98/C-Projects/README.md

 # C-Projects
 # Code cannot be used without contacting the owner
+Simple C projects